Learn English phrasal verbs with look. Using phrasal verbs in English speaking will make you sound more natural and improve your fluency.

 Always look on the bright side of life!

 1. to turn your head

-He heard a voice behind him so he looked round but couldn’t see anyone.
+He heard a voice behind him so he looked around but couldn’t see anyone.

 2. to look for things for pleasure, for example in a shop, museum

-He looked round the museum and then went to the café.
+He looked around the museum and then went to the café.

 There’s no point looking back – you can never retrieve the past.